lake-wg/edhoc/draft-ietf-lake-edhoc.md

 --- abstract

 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a very compact and lightweight authenticated Diffie-Hellman key exchange with ephemeral keys.
 EDHOC provides mutual authentication, perfect forward secrecy, and identity protection.
 EDHOC is intended for usage in constrained scenarios and a main use case is to establish an OSCORE security context.
-By reusing COSE for cryptography, CBOR for encoding, and CoAP for transport, the additional code footprint can be kept very low.
+By reusing COSE for cryptography, CBOR for encoding, and CoAP for transport, the additional code size can be kept very low.

 --- middle